-- 1. between lines of the text - 2. between lines of a two-line title - 3. between subheads and text that follows - 4. between subsequent (or consecutive without intervening text) subheads - 5. between footnotes (if you have any footnotes in your paper) - 6. between reference entries - 7. between captions in a list of tables or illustrations - 8. between footnote line (which is 20 spaces long) and the first footnote.
-(Note this rule carefully as it is here that many problems arise when material is entered into the computer.) - 9. between main divisions of table of contents and subsections
+- 1. between lines of the text - 2. between lines of a two-line title - 3. between subheads and text that follows - 4. between subsequent (or consecutive without intervening text) subheads - 5. between footnotes (if you have any footnotes in your paper) - 6. between reference entries - 7. between captions in a list of tables or illustrations - 8. between footnote line (which is 20 spaces long) and the first footnote - 9. between main divisions of table of contents and subsections